onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ### Visibility

 Explicitly label the visibility of functions and state variables.
 Functions can be specified as being external, public, internal or private.
 For state variables, external is not possible.

-### Fallback functions

-If one is using a fallback function to deal with ether, one has to keep in mind that send() does not forward any gas.
-It only has access to a stipend of 2300 gas, which is enough to usually just be able to emit an event that a contract has received some ether.
-It is recommended that fallback functions only spend up to 2300 gas, to not break send() behavior.
-It is recommended that a proper function be used if computation consuming more than 2300 gas is desired.

 ### Naming of untrusted contracts